Top 12 Clinical Trial Assistant Skills to Put on Your Resume

 3. Patient Recruitment

-Patient recruitment in the context of a Clinical Trial Assistant refers to the process of identifying and enrolling suitable participants into clinical trials to ensure the study meets its enrollment targets and can be conducted effectively.
+Patient recruitment in the context of a Clinical Trial Assistant refers to identifying, engaging, and enrolling suitable participants so the study hits its targets on time and with the right mix of patients.

 Why It's Important